Valay17/MIBA--Mobile-Image-Based-Authentication-on-Android-Devices/README.md

 ## Introduction

-We propose a **multitouch image-based authentication method (MIBA)** that allows simultaneous use of multiple fingers for entering graphical passwords.
+We introduce a **multitouch image-based authentication method (MIBA)** that allows simultaneous use of multiple fingers for entering graphical passwords.
 We show that **MIBA** requires shorter and quicker-to-type passwords to achieve the same entropy and security as other graphical password schemes or PIN entry.

 ## Requirement Analysis